joshwcomeau/react-flip-move/README.md

 Contributors welcome!
 Please discuss new features with me ahead of time, and submit PRs for bug fixes with tests (Testing stack is Mocha/Chai/Sinon, tested in-browser by Karma).

-`npm run build` launches eslint, flow checks, tests, babel transpiling and webpack bundling.
-So if everything passes, you're good to go.
+There is a shared prepush hook which launches eslint, flow checks, and tests.
+It sets itself up automatically during `npm install`.

 ## Development